teunbrand/ggnomics/README.md

 # ggnomics <img src="man/figures/icon.png" align = "right" width = "120" />

-This package was written to extend `ggplot2` in the following way:
+This package was written to extend `ggplot2` with the following

-1. Introduce flexibility in facetting and colour scaling.
-2. Provide some functionality for plotting genomics data.
+philosophy:

+1. I couldn’t do something easily in vanilla ggplot2, so I wrote something to amend that.

-Towards the first goal, this package provides the function `force_panelsize()` to force ggplot panels to adopt a specific ratio or absolute dimension.
-It also provides `scale_fill/colour_multi()` to map multiple aesthetics to different colour scales.
+In keeping with this, this package provides the function `force_panelsize()` to force ggplot panels to adopt a specific ratio or absolute dimension.
+It also provides `scale_fill/colour_multi()` and `scale_listed()` to map multiple aesthetics to different colour scales.
 Hierarchies in strip labels can be indicated by using `facet_nested()`, which merges strip labels that span the same inner variables.
 To make the handling of subsets of data as seperate geoms easier, it provides `ggsubset()`.

-Towards the second goal it provides functions such as `facet_ideogrid()` and `facet_ideowrap()` which will put ideograms with highlights next to facetted panels.
+Keeping in line with the name of the package, it provides functions such as `facet_ideogrid()` and `facet_ideowrap()` which will put ideograms with highlights next to facetted panels.
 Also the new Hi-C triangle geom (`geom_hictriangle`) makes it easy to display Hi-C matrices from the [GENOVA](https://github.com/robinweide/GENOVA) package in a 45° rotated fashion.
+There are also a few other neat things, like the cousin of rug plots `geom_rectrug()`, and `geom_genemodel` for when a genomic track or matrix needs to be annotated.

+There are still a few things I’m not mentioning here, but feel free to take a look at the examples below.

 Please keep in mind that this package is highly experimental, may be unstable and is subject to changes in the future.
+Since, this is my first package out in the wild, constructive feedback is appreciated.

 ## Installation